vmware-archive/StatsD/README.md

-# Wavefront StatsD Plugin
+# Wavefront StatsD Backend

-The Wavefront StatsD Plugin emits StatsD metrics to Wavefront.
+The Wavefront StatsD backend emits StatsD metrics to Wavefront.
 It also extends StatsD by allowing point tags.

 ## Installation